decidim/decidim/docs/development_guide.md

 In summary, Decidim developers that work on `feature/...` or `fix/...` branches will branch off from `develop` and must be merged back into `develop`.

-Then, to start a new feature branch off from `develop` in the following maneer:
+Then, to start a new feature branch off from `develop` in the following way:

 ```
 git checkout develop